 - Liquid Smoke – This liquid seasoning is made from condensing smoke from burning wood.
 It adds a smoky flavor without any smoke.

 - Barbecue Sauce – use your favorite bottled sauce or make some Homemade BBQ Sauce.

 - Garlic powder – or minced garlic.
 Add some chili powder or paprika for a little bit of heat.

 The recipe is simple but the result is a masterpiece of incredible flavor!
 It’s got a few types of beans, but you can use any type you like, really.
 It’s just the amount you’ll want to match.

 Cowboy beans can be baked in the oven or cooked in your crockpot.

-- COOK.
-Start by cooking ground beef, bacon and onion together in the a large pot on the stove.
+- Cook.
+Start by cooking ground beef, bacon and onion together in the a large pot or dutch oven on the stove.
 You’ll need to do this step whether you are baking of slow cooking.

-- BAKE.
+- Bake.
 Add beans, barbecue sauce, brown sugar, Worcestershire sauce and liquid smoke to the cooked meat.
-Stir it up so everything is well combine, then slide it into a preheated oven and bake for 45 minutes.
+Stir to combine, then slide it into a preheated oven and bake for 45 minutes.